Betterment/test_track_rails_client/README.md

 ### Finishing splits

 In order to avoid clutter in the Test Track server's split registry as well as the Test Track Chrome Extension, a split can be finished.
-This will remove the split from the Test Track clients' perspective and should therefore only be done once there are no longer any code paths referencing that split.
+This will remove the split from the Test Track clients' perspective.
+Therefore it should only be done once there are no longer any code paths referencing that split, otherwise those code paths will start erroring.

 ```ruby
 class FinishMySplit < ActiveRecord::Migration